Spring Semester in Bordeaux, France

 *St. Lawrence University cannot guarantee that a particular course will be offered in any given semester.

 All scheduled group activities, including field trips, are included in the comprehensive fee.
-The program will include two longer educational excursions to Paris and to Senegal and shorter excursions in the southwest region to locations such as Perigord and Toulouse.
+The program will include one longer educational excursions to Paris and shorter excursions throughout France.

 Students will be housed in student residences and will have their own rooms and will share common space with French and other international students.